SamirGhias/Doodle-Jump-in-Assembly/README.md

-# Doodle Jump Assembly Project Overview
+# Doodle Jump Assembly Project
 In this University project, we implemented the popular mobile game Doodle Jump (https://en.wikipedia.org/wiki/Doodle_Jump) from scratch using MIPS assembly.
 We run our implementation in a simulated environment within MARS, i.e., a simulated bitmap display and a simulated keyboard input.